What is Bike Share?

 How many Bike Share bicycles are there, and where can I find them?

 Two hundred (200) bicycles will be provided at twenty (20) stations for Phase I of the program.
-A map of the station locations can be viewed HERE
+See above for a map of the station locations.

 Where can I find more information?

-For more information about Bike Share, please visit: orlandobikeshare.com
+For more information about Bike Share, please visit: juicebikeshare.com

 For more information regarding bicycling in the City of Orlando, please visit the City’s website